notTanveer/sp-wallet-demo/README.md

 ### Platform support

 - Android only: please bring an Android device running Android 11 or later.
-We’ll provide the APK or Play Store link during the workshop.
+We'll provide the APK or Play Store link during the workshop.
-- iOS is not supported for the live challenge — App Store registration and review timelines add unpredictable delays, so iOS builds won’t be available for on-stage imports. iOS users can follow the repo/Discord for post-workshop builds or use an Android emulator.
+- iOS is not supported for the live challenge — App Store registration and review timelines add unpredictable delays, so iOS builds won't be available for on-stage imports. iOS users can follow the repo/Discord for post-workshop builds or use an Android emulator.

 **For Local Development (Optional):**
 - Node.js v18+ ([download](https://nodejs.org/))